Momodou Lamin Jallow (soccer)

-Momodou Lamin Jallow (born 17 September 1996) is a Gambian-born American professional footballer who plays as a forward for First League of RS club Ljubić Prnjavor, on loan from Borac Banja Luka.
+Momodou Lamin Jallow (born 17 September 1996) is a Gambian professional footballer who plays as a forward for First League of RS club Ljubić Prnjavor, on loan from Borac Banja Luka.

 Career

 Born in Serrekunda, Jallow has played for Kalonji Soccer Academy and their youth team KSA PRO-PROFILE in the United Premier Soccer League.
 In 2018 he signed his first professional contract with Farul Constanța.

 In 2019, he joined Dacia Unirea Brăila.

 Personal life

 Jallow came to the United States as a refugee from Serrekunda in The Gambia.